 - Jaundice (yellow skin and whites of the eyes)

 Note: Symptoms may not occur until 12 or more hours after the acetaminophen was swallowed.

-In the United States, call 1-800-222-1222 to speak with a local poison control center.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.This is a free and confidential service.

 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 You can call 24 hours a day, 7 days a week.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Blood tests will be done to check how much acetaminophen is in the blood.
-The patient may receive:
+The person may receive:

 If treatment is received within 8 hours of the overdose, there is a very good chance of recovery.